rbctee/rbctee.github.io/_drafts/slae32-assignment-1.md

 typedef unsigned short __kernel_sa_family_t;
 ```

-On x86 systems an unsigned short integer occupies `2 bytes` of data.
+On 32-bit x86 systems, an unsigned short integer requires `2 bytes` of data.
 Now there's only `in_port_t` left.
 The latter is defined inside the file [netinetin.h](https://man7.org/linux/man-pages/man0/netinet_in.h.0p.html):

 > The `<netinet/in.h>` header shall define the following types:
 >